AikoPanel/AikoPanel-Docs/aikopanel/deploy.md

 7. Configure a scheduled task
 - aaPanel Panel > Cron.
-    - In Type of Task, select Shell Script, fill in v2board
+    - In Type of Task, select Shell Script, fill in AikoPanel
-    - in Name of Task, select N Minutes in Period, select N Minutes 1 Minute , fill in PHP /www/wwwroot/path/artisan schedule:run in Script content
+    - in Name of Task, select N Minutes in Period, select N Minutes 1 Minute , fill in PHP `/www/wwwroot/path/artisan schedule:run` in Script content
 - Based on the above information, add a scheduled task that is executed every 1 minute.

 8. Start the queue service
-- V2board's system relies heavily on the queue service, and the queue service must be started to use V2Board normally.
+- AikoPanel's system relies heavily on the queue service, and the queue service must be started to use AikoPanel normally.
 The following is a demonstration of the supervisor service in aaPanel to guard the queue service.

 - aaPanel Panel > App Store > Tools

 - Find the Supervisor to install, and after the installation is completed, click to fill in as follows `Setting > Add Daemon`
-    - In Name, fill in V2board , select www in Run User, select Site Directory in Start Command, fill in php artisan horizon, fill in 1 in Processes
+    - In Name, fill in AikoPanel , select www in Run User, select Site Directory in Start Command, fill in php artisan horizon, fill in 1 in Processes
 - After filling in, click Confirm to add and run.